The Best Laptops for Writers 2025 (Famous Authors Choice)

 Display

-The display on this model only has FHD resolution which is basically half the resolution of QHD displays (QHD is similar to the MacBook’s retina display).
-This is what makes it so cheap (under 600).
+This particular model only has an FHD resolution, which is about half the resolution of QHD displays (QHD is comparable to the MacBook’s Retina display).
+This lower resolution is one of the reasons it’s so affordable, coming in at under $600.

-However, you can buy an ASUS ZenBook with the QHD resolution as shown below:
+However, if you want an ASUS ZenBook with QHD resolution, there are models available, as shown below:

 ASUS | Size | Resolution | Battery |